Article I: Name and Purpose

-The primary purposes of the TTT are to excel in the study and the sport of hang gliding and paragliding, to promote organization and camaraderie between all members, to promote family fly‐ins and competition for the flying of hang gliders and paraglider, to select pilots for national and international competition, to own launch and landing sites, and to promote safe and mature flying practices as outlined by USHPA Part 100 and FAR Part 103.
+The primary purposes of the TTT are to excel in the study and the sport of hang gliding and paragliding, to promote organization and camaraderie between all members, to promote family fly-ins and competition for the flying of hang gliders and paragliders, to foster pilots in their pursuit of national and international competition, to own launch and landing sites, and to promote safe and mature flying practices as outlined by USHPA Part 100 and FAR Part 103.

 Article II: Membership

 The membership of the TTT consists of the individuals whose dues have been collected and applications have been approved by the board of directors (BOD).
-All privileges and benefits associated with full membership proceed unrestricted unless otherwise specified by the BOD as provided in Article 11, Section 2 and 3 of these bylaws.
+Any board member may provide temporary approval which will remain in effect until the board meets to approve or deny the application.
+All privileges and benefits associated with full membership proceed unrestricted unless otherwise specified by the BOD as provided in Article II, Section 2 and 3 of these bylaws.
 Current USHPA or HPAC membership is required for flight privileges.

 A membership may be suspended or revoked for violation of a rule of the TTT or for conduct prejudicial to the best interest of the TTT.
 Such action will require a unanimous minus one vote of the members of the BOD present at a scheduled meeting after notification of the charges and the time and place for their review by the BOD has been delivered to the member in question at least seven days prior.

 Member flight privileges proceed from initial membership approval.
 Flight privileges are contingent on conditions of the TTT Flight Regulatory Program.
-All flight operations are subject to the TTT Flight Regulatory Program, USHPA guidelines and FAA regulations.”Family” members receive one newsletter per household.
-Tandem members receive no newsletter and have no voting privileges.
+All flight operations are subject to the TTT Flight Regulatory Program, USHPA guidelines, and FAA regulations.
+All voting members will have achieved a rating of USHPA Novice, HPAC equivalent, or above.
+Member voting privileges for first-time members will commence one year after the date of application once approved by the BOD.
 Members will receive the newsletter at no additional charge.
-All voting members will be rated USHPA Novice, HPAC equivalent, or above.
+“Family” members receive one newsletter per household.
+Tandem and three-day members receive no newsletter and have no voting privileges.

 Article III: Board of Directors

 The affairs and business of the TTT will be governed by a board consisting of fifteen directors.
 Candidates will be nominated before the October BOD meeting.
 TTT membership is required of nominations to the BOD.
 The ballot will be confirmed and authorized by the BOD during the October meeting.
 Directors will be elected by the membership from ballots received before the December meeting.
+If the election results in a tie and no tied candidates agree to decline, resolution of the tie will be referred to the membership in a runoff election.
+If the runoff election results in a tie, the tie will be resolved by incoming BOD selection.
 Upon election, BOD members must maintain current membership.
 Membership expiration during the BOD member’s term of office will be considered tantamount to resignation.
 The BOD will assume office at the January meeting.
-The term of office is one year and the directors may be re‐ elected.
+The term of office is one year and the directors may be re-elected.
 Not more than two employees of any one hang gliding and/or paragliding related business will be eligible for service on the BOD.
 The BOD may elect honorary directors for the purpose of recognition and/or special expertise.
 The sole function of an honorary director is consultation.
 Honorary directors have no voting privileges on the BOD.

 The BOD will meet at least six times a year.
 The BOD may be convened by the president with adequate notification of each director or by the secretary at the written request of four directors.